MrDrHax/Learning-to-code-in-Python/docs/index.md

 ## Finally, runing the game

-Go to [my repository](https://github.com/MrDrHax/Learning-to-code-in-Python/releases/) and download the latest realease.
+Go to [my repository](https://github.com/MrDrHax/Learning-to-code-in-Python/releases/) and download the latest release.

 Unzip the folder

 Enter the folder and find the __init__.py file

-Oppen the file, or right-click, and oppen with python
+Open the file, or right-click, and open with python

 There, all the code should be working, have fun!